Roles of the Trust

-The Executive Headteacher is also the Headteacher of all three Trust schools: Bourne Academy; Spalding Academy; Giles Academy and is responsible for the day-to-day management of these academies, working with the Deputy Headteachers for the Trust.
+The Executive Headteacher is also the Headteacher of all three Trust schools: Bourne Academy; Spalding Academy; Giles Academy and is responsible for the day-to-day management of these academies, working with the Executive Deputy Headteachers for the Trust and the Trust SENCO.

-In respect of the South Lincolnshire Academies Trust (SLAT), the Executive Headteacher works closely with the Business Finance Director and the Operations Manager to ensure the Trust-based services and any capital projects are of a high standard and meet the needs of our academies.
-The role includes having strategic oversight of each academy, working with the Deputy Headteachers to develop robust improvement plans and quality assurance processes.
+In respect of the South Lincolnshire Academies Trust (SLAT), the Executive Headteacher works closely with the Business Finance Director; HR Director and the Operations Manager to ensure the Trust-based services and any capital projects are of a high standard and meet the needs of our academies.
+The role includes having strategic oversight of each academy, working with the Executive Deputy Headteachers to develop robust improvement plans and quality assurance processes.

 The Executive Headteacher reports directly to the Board of Trustees ensuring that the Board is well-informed regarding the performance of the SLAT, its academies and the services it provides.
 The Executive Headteacher’s performance management is carried out by the remuneration committee, which is a sub-committee of the Trust, usually consisting of the Chair and two other Trustees alongside an external education advisor.

 The South Lincolnshire Academies Trust (SLAT) Business Finance Director is responsible for ensuring that the finances of the SLAT are well managed, making sure that we have the resources to support our academies.
 The Business Finance Director has extensive experience of managing budgets strategically that has ensured that each of the academies in our care maintain strong reserves and surpluses to invest in capital projects.

 The Business Finance Director takes responsibility for managing the Operations Manager in scoping, arranging quotes, liaising with contractors and managing our capital projects to completion.
 Working with the managers of all our central services, the Business Finance Director is also responsible for ensuring that our academies have the resources and facilities to deliver a high quality education.

 The Trust’s Deputy Chief Executive Officers